BROMACKER lab - Discover prehistory!

 With the kind permission of the editors of "Oskar am Freitag".

-All photos: © Stiftung Schloss Friedenstein Gotha; Lutz Ebhardt 2022.
+All photos: © Friedenstein Stiftung Gotha; Lutz Ebhardt 2022.